 Your next series is Medici: Masters of Florence.
 Why do you think period dramas appeal to modern audiences so much?

-This is my first historical drama and I realized I like it for the same reason I like science fiction.
+This is my first historical drama and I realised I like it for the same reason I like science fiction.
 Because when you do history, you must interpret it.
 History doesn’t record everything so you have to invent things to fill in the gaps.
 The Medici saga is an incredible story – so rich and interesting and unique - unlike anything else, I think has been done.
 At the beginning of our show we ask the question: What if Giovanni de Medici – who was the founder of the largest and most respected bank in Europe – was murdered?
 We don’t know whether he was murdered.
 He may well have been.
 There were attempts on his life, but history doesn’t actually record what his cause of death was.
 But if he was murdered, that creates a question for his sons.
-And it created a frame for our story, a way to organize it.
+And it created a frame for our story, a way to organise it.

 Were you happy with the new run of the X-Files?

 I was thrilled.
 I never stopped being in contact with the X-Files fans online.
 I was supporting them and trying to get this going, and they were raising money and had all these events for years trying to bring the X-Files back.
 I was so happy that it finally happened.
 I was just disappointed that I couldn’t do it because I was doing The Man in the High Castle.
 But now it looks like they will do it again.